This is the 122nd

 LEGENDSIt is believed that Brahma,

-Garuda, Kasyapa muni, Karkodakan, Uthanga Muni, Pukazh Chozha Nayanar, and Ko
+Garuda, Kasyapa Muni, Karkodakan, Uthanga Muni, Pukazh Chozha Nayanar, and Ko

-Chengat – Chozha worshipped Lord Shiva of this temple.
+Chengat–Chozha worshipped Lord Shiva of this temple.
 Those who are suffering from Naga dosha and

 Garudan may get relieved after worshipping Karkodakan and Garuda of this temple.